 Much of what an adjutant needs to know can be found in the:

-All three of these documents, as well as many other useful Legion publications are available online, on the Publications page of The American Legion web site.
-These documents cover a number of topics very well and all post leaders should become familiar with them.
+These three documents cover a number of topics very well and all post leaders should become familiar with them.
+Many other useful Legion Publications are available online.
 On this page we offer additional information to help all our adjutants be successful.

 There are a number of mandatory Legion reports with specific due dates, that each post is required to submit annually to the Department of California and district adjutant to maintain their American Legion charter.
 Failure to submit these mandatory reports in a timely manner may result in your post being placed on probation.